kaitj/kaitj.github.io/_pages/publications.md

 ---
-title: "Talks"
+title: "Publications"
-permalink: /talks/
+permalink: /publications/
 author_profile: true
 ---

-Below are a list of talks and poster presentations I have delivered.
+Below are a list of publications and presentations I have delivered.

 ## Talks